-Direct investing isn't a new strategy.
+Direct indexing isn't a new strategy.
 But it has become more popular recently across a spectrum of investors, thanks in large part to declining trading costs—for example, many brokerage firms now offer zero-commission online stock and ETF trades—and ever-improving trading technology.
-You can implement a direct investing strategy on your own or via a professionally managed account.
+You can implement a direct indexing strategy on your own or via a professionally managed account.

 Is this strategy something you should consider?
 Here's what you need to know about direct indexing.

 What is direct indexing?

 Investing by attempting to replicate the performance of an index—like the S&P 500 or the S&P SmallCap 600—is a common strategy many investors use.
 To do this, most investors typically buy mutual funds and ETFs to track an index (because you can't invest directly in an index).

 Another way to do this is direct indexing, where you buy the individual stocks of an index so that your investments have similar characteristics to that index.
 Essentially, direct indexing involves choosing the index whose performance you want to replicate and then buying a representative amount of all of those index's components individually.

 For example, if you wanted to replicate the performance of the S&P 500, which tracks the largest companies in the US, you would buy a representative amount of all of the stocks within the S&P 500.
 You would then rebalance those positions as needed to continue to closely replicate the S&P 500 Index's performance.

 What's changed lately?